LukeMutlow-21/Glance/README.md

 ---

+## Building from Source

+When building from source in Xcode, you must enable outgoing network connections for the Ping feature to work:

+1. Open the project in Xcode
+2. Go to **Targets → Glance → Signing & Capabilities**
+3. Under **App Sandbox → Network**, tick **Outgoing Connections (Client)**

+Without this, the Ping monitor will show "Timeout".

+---

 ## ⚠️ Unsigned App — Important

 Glance is currently **unsigned and not notarised by Apple**.
 Because of this, macOS Gatekeeper will block the app the first time you try to open it.